-Hayground is a diverse, mixed aged school in Bridgehampton, NY founded in 1996 for children ages 3-14.
-Over 70% of the students receive financial aid.
-It was founded on the conviction that all children can and should live a life of the mind, that social and environmental responsibility are fundamental educational initiatives, that art be at the center rather than the periphery of life, and that food, the cultivation and preparation of it, is one of the best educational tools at our disposal.
-To this end each day the children prepare lunch for the whole school, they sow and harvest in the garden and greenhouses and use the kitchen as a gateway to many basic classroom concepts.
+Founded in 1996, Hayground is a diverse school on 13 acres of farmland in Bridgehampton, NY for children ages 3-14.
+Hayground believes all children can and should live a life of the mind, that social and environmental responsibility are fundamental educational initiatives, that art should be at the center rather than the periphery of life, and that food, the cultivation and preparation of it, is one of the best educational tools at our disposal.
+To this end, each day Hayground students not only prepare lunch for the entire school, but they also sow and harvest in the garden and greenhouses and use the kitchen as a gateway to learn many basic classroom concepts.

-Jeff’s Kitchen has grown over the years to full-service professional kitchen and classroom fitted with top-of-the-line Viking appliances.
+The inaugural Chefs Dinner in 2003 was organized to honor and memorialize Jeff’s legacy by his sister & event founder, Lizz Salaway.
+Since then, Jeff’s Kitchen has grown into a full-service professional-grade kitchen and classroom.
 Classes in nutrition, food science and cooking are held there for both children and adults.
 Completing the facility, a professional Farmtek greenhouse was recently erected by Hayground students, staff and friends with funds provided by Slow Food.

 - Karine Bahkoum

 - Kimberly Cooper

 - Tony Hitchcock